 Uses and Benefits of Black Seed Oil

-Many of the medicinal properties of black seed oil are attributed to the compounds it contains, including thymoquinone (TQ), tymohydroquinone (THQ) and dihydrothymoquinone (DHTQ).
+Many of the medicinal properties of black seed oil are attributed to the compounds it contains, including thymoquinone (TQ), thymohydroquinone (THQ) and dihydrothymoquinone (DHTQ).
 The plant also contains many other active components, including thymol, alkaloids, saponins, and terpinenes.

 The largest active component, TQ, makes up 30-48 percent of the essential oil of black seed oil, and offers the main biologic and pharmacologic effects.
 Thymoquinone is an antioxidant and antihistamine.
 It is also antimicrobial, antifungal and anti-inflammatory, and can modulate the immune system.
 It has been shown to protect the stomach lining, liver, kidneys and brain.
 Data shows TQ to have a low level of adverse effects and no serious toxicity.